 - Check the Thermostat: Ensure batteries are fresh and the system is set to "Heat" with the temperature above the current room reading.
 A malfunctioning thermostat can prevent the furnace from turning on or cause it to cycle incorrectly.

 - Inspect Air Filters: A clogged furnace filter restricts airflow, forcing the system to work harder and potentially overheat.
-Replacing a dirty furnace filter can instantly improve efficiency and help you breathe cleaner air.
+Replacing a dirty filter can instantly improve efficiency and help you breathe cleaner air.

 If these furnace troubleshooting steps don't resolve the issue, contact a qualified HVAC contractor immediately.